uofa-cmput404/404f23project-seg-fault/README.md

 - [x] As an author I should be able to browse the public posts of everyone
 - [ ] As a server admin, I want to be able to add nodes to share with
 - [ ] As a server admin, I want to be able to remove nodes and stop sharing with them.
-- [ ] As a server admin, I can limit nodes connecting to me via authentication.
+- [x] As a server admin, I can limit nodes connecting to me via authentication.
-- [ ] As a server admin, node to node connections can be authenticated with HTTP Basic Auth
+- [x] As a server admin, node to node connections can be authenticated with HTTP Basic Auth
 - [ ] As a server admin, I can disable the node to node interfaces for connections that are not authenticated!
 - [ ] As an author, I want to be able to make posts that are unlisted, that are publicly shareable by URI alone (or for embedding images)

+Additional User Story Notes:
+The node interfaces are hardcoded.
+They can still be added or deleted quite easily.
+We had to write additional code for connecting to nodes that followed a different data format.
+We also had to continuosly update this when changes were made to their data format.
+All connections to our api must be token authenticated or http basic authenticated.
+We can't disable not authenticated connections; they are just simply not allowed.
+We can add valid http basic auth credentials as an admin.
+Only listed posts can be made but image posts can be embedded using a URI and the /image endpoint.

 AJAX Docs
 ========================